 The FOIA process takes time.
 FOIA requests are processed by a first-in/first-out system based on a queue structure determined by the amount and type of records requested.
 Once a request is at the front of a queue, processing begins.

-If you request Presidential Records that are subject to the PRA -- and the National Archives determines no FOIA exemptions apply -- we must inform the incumbent and former Presidents (through designated representatives) of our intent to release responsive records, in accordance with Executive Order 13489.
+Once records are processed, we must inform the incumbent and former Presidents (through designated representatives) of our intent to release responsive records, in accordance with Executive Order 13489.
 This notification gives them an opportunity to invoke executive privilege over the records proposed for disclosure.
 See the Letters of Notification of Intent to Release Presidential Records.